semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 - When the user hovers over another item in the parent list.
 - When the mouse cursor moves away from the dropdown.
-- When the entire dropdown closes (e.g., by pressing the `Esc` button).
+- When the entire dropdown closes (for example, by pressing the `Esc` button).

 If you select a nested item, only its name will be displayed in the trigger, without the name of the parent item.